mamercad/ambientweather-exporter/README.md

 # ambientweather-exporter

 Simple Python/Flask exporter for [AmbientWeather](https://ambientweather.net) for [Prometheus](https://prometheus.io/) and [InfluxDB](https://www.influxdata.com/).
-You can use it to pull and push metrics from your PWS.
+You can use it to pull (for Prometheus) and push (for InfluxDB) metrics from your personal weather station.
 You will need to set up [AmbientWeather](https://ambientweather.docs.apiary.io/#introduction/authentication) application and API keys.
+Take it easy on the AmbientWeather API; it's the weather, it doesn't change that quickly *smile* (you'll get a `429` if you hit their limits).

 ## Metrics (Prometheus)